webmonch/hide-my-mail-cloudflare/README.md

 This extension allows you to create unique, random email addresses that forward to your real inbox.

+**This is a client-only extension, none of your data is collected at any point.**

 It uses Cloudflare Email Routes under the hood, so you **need to have Cloudflare account with a domain** to use it.

 Thanks to [Jonghakseo](https://jonghakseo.github.io/) for his amazing [Extension Boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite).
 You can ready full documentation on how to extend this extension in his repo.